rcasto/simplequad/README.md

 # simplequad
 A simple QuadTree implementation.
-Mainly implemented for my own learning and introduction into making 2D games.
+Mainly implemented for my own learning and introduction into 2D games.

 ## Installation